M1kuW1ll/cexdex_data_tldr_2024/README.md

 | `builder_label`         | VARCHAR  | Builder of the block identified by extra_data                |

 **other_notes:** Transactions with identifiable MEV bot interactions are labeled.
 Dataset may include rows with `<nil>` in MEV bot label.
+The dataset is now provided with a 1-day sample.
+For the entire-range dataset and more details of our work, stay in tune for this repo and the TLDR Conference 2025.